A person’s immigration status determines whether they can work in the UK and access public funds.

-All non-UK nationals are required to obtain leave to enter or remain in order to live in the UK, unless they have the right of abode or are exempt from immigration control.
-For example, Irish citizens are exempt from immigration control, so are not required to obtain leave to enter or remain to visit or live in the UK.
+All non‑UK nationals must have leave to enter or remain unless they have the right of abode or are exempt from immigration control.
+For example, Irish citizens are exempt, so they do not need leave to enter or remain to visit or live in the UK.

 Being free to enter and live in the UK without having to obtain leave to remain.
 Applies to Commonwealth citizens in certain circumstances.